 Use Java 8 Stream API

-Java 8 streams-based applications can be boosted by making the computation distributed using Hazelcast Jet.
+With Hazelcast Jet, Java 8 stream-based data can be boosted by making the computation distributed across multiple JVMs, for increased throughout.

-Hazelcast Jet has an implementation of java.util.stream for Hazelcast IMDG’s IMap and IList. java.util.stream operations are mapped to a DAG and then executed, and the result returned to the user.
-The computation is run as distributed and parallelized.
-Jet takes a benefit of data locality – if the data source and Jet are co-located Jet will read local data partitions and process data in-place to avoid unnecessary shuffling and sending over the wire.
+Hazelcast Jet has an implementation of java.util.stream for Hazelcast IMDG IMap, JCache and IList. java.util.stream operations are mapped to a DAG and then executed, and the result returned to the user.
+The computation is distributed and parallelized.
+Jet benefits from data locality – if the data source and Jet are colocated, Jet will read local data partitions and process data in-place to avoid unnecessary shuffling.

-Due to it’s simplicity, the Streams API is a great way to get started with Hazelcast Jet:
+Due to its simplicity, the Stream API is a great way to get started with Hazelcast Jet.

 Visit code samples for distributed java.util.stream.Jet in 5 minutes